oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 JADN is a syntax-independent schema language, based on Unified Modeling Language (UML) datatypes.
 JADN is designed to work with common Internet data formats (JSON, XML, CBOR), providing a schema to support them.
-JADN is also graph oriented to align with the web and database design practices - the concept of primary and foreign keys (URLs) is fundamental.
+JADN is also graph-oriented to align with the web and database design practices, with options to identify primary and foreign keys, including web URLs..

 JADN's native format is structured JSON, and a broad variety of tools exist for creating and manipulating information in JSON